Nayshlok/CodeTeaching/Git/getting-started.md

 4. Find the item you finished, and replace the space in between `[]` with a `X` so it looks like `- [X]`.
 Once saved it will display a checked box.
 At the bottom write a short message of what you accomplished so you can look back, then commit.
 In this instance it is okay to commit directly to master.
 ![Marking off items](Images/MarkOffItems.png)

+If you find something missing that you feel would be valuable, create an issue following [these instructions.](./suggestions.md)

 - [ ] Get started with the learning project